mitulsavani/X_O/README.md

 ```
 <br>

-The function checks if the  `currentPlayer` value matches with all the three positons of a single combination of the winningPatterns.
+The function checks if the  `currentPlayer` value matches with all the three positions of a single combination of the _winningPatterns_.
 ```jsx
 const checkWinner = (board) => {